 We adhere to ethical fundraising methods and share best practices to help our clients ensure they are beyond reproach.

-GWENN CAGANN • consultant
+GWENN CAGANN • director, special events fundraising

 Gwenn brings over 25 years of experience with non-profit and for profit organizations.
 For ALLINBKLYN, a startup dedicated to addressing resource disparity, Gwenn oversaw the policy development, funding priorities, investment planning and fiduciary partnership which led to over $200k in first year funding for 13 organizations working on social justice issues from youth to aging.
 Gwenn has been a Board member and fundraiser for aging issues at Heights and Hills, helping to execute sequential annual fundraisers with an emphasis on recruiting committee members and new donors.
 A Board member of Packer Collegiate Institute, she has worked for over a decade on annual gala events with record breaking results, major gift campaigns and managed hundreds of volunteers as President of the Parent Association where funds raised allowed for increasing diversity through financial aid.
 Gwenn's work as a co-founder of New World Coffee and new products for Quaker Oats and Colgate Palmolive laid the foundation for working on startup projects and events.
 Gwenn and her dog are a therapy team for The Good Dog Foundation and she is an assistant cooking teacher to children at The Sylvia Center.
 Gwenn holds a Masters of Management from Northwestern University and a BS from University of Illinois.